SonyaMoisset/BOOK-DESIGN-UXpin/README.md

 - Finished The Guide to Wireframing | Introduction
 - Finished The Guide to Wireframing | A Practical Look at Using Wireframing
 - Finished The Guide to Wireframing | 50 Shades of Wireframes

+##### 17/02/2016
+- Finished The Guide to Wireframing | 4 Non-Digital Wireframing Weapons
+- Finished The Guide to Wireframing | 4 Digital Wireframing Weapons